Escrow Fees Explained (2026): Who Pays What

 - NMLS #1743790

-- reAlpha is a homebuying platform that helps buyers earn up to 75% of the buyer agent’s commission as a rebate when bundling agent, mortgage, and title services.
+- reAlpha is a homebuying platform that helps buyers earn a commission rebate when they bundle agent, mortgage, and title services.

 - All loans are subject to underwriting approval.